biosinodx/SCcaller/README.md

 ## USAGE

 ###
-### I. Basic usage: calling SNV and INDEL from a cell
+### I. Basic usage: calling SNVs and INDELs from a cell

 #### I.a When you have heterozygous SNPs pre-called from bulk DNA of the same subject,